-A Duty Credit Scrip is a scrip which can be used to pay Customs Duty, Excise Duty and Service Tax.
-These Scrips are issued to both Exporters of Goods as well as Exporters of Service under various schemes mentioned in the Foreign Trade Policy.
+A Duty Credit Scrip is a scrip which can be used for the payment of Customs Duty (were earlier allowed to be used for the payment of Service Tax & Excise as well.)
+These scrips are issued to both the exporters of goods as well as exporters of services under the various schemes mentioned in the Foreign Trade Policy.

 These scrips have been in existence for the past few decades and are very popular amongst the exporters.
 The benefits of Duty Credit Scrips and how to use them have been mentioned below in this article.